 by calling 0300 1234 131.

-Adult Care and Support provides a range of support for the
+Adult Care, Health and Wellbeing provides a range of support for

-person you care for and for carers.
-This support can include:
+the person you care for and for carers.
+This support can

 - providing paid care workers to help with bathing and